 I’ve made this zucchini dish several times and love coming back to it with new ingredients.
 This time, instead of ground beef, I decided to use ground turkey.
 I actually like this low carb/gluten free meal much better than traditional lasagna.

 1 pound ground turkey

 2 cups tomato sauce

 1 teaspoon fennel seeds

 1 1/2 cups low fat shredded cheese

 Chop the onion and mushrooms and add to a pan with a little bit of olive oil.
 Sauté until the onions are a little translucent.

-Add the ground turkey to the pan and using a wooden spoon separate the meat while it’s cooking.
-While the turkey is cooking slice up the squash into long flat slices.
+Add the ground turkey to the pan and using a wooden spoon, separate the meat while it’s cooking.
+While the turkey cooks, slice up the squash into long flat slices.